'Baby Shark,' Drinks And Dancing: Lebanon's Protests Are Unlike Any Other

 Beirut is considered an LGBT capital of the Arab world, with gay-friendly bars and drag shows.
 But Lebanese law still considers gay sex a crime with a prison sentence of up to a year, and authorities have prosecuted Lebanese LGBT people in the past.
 This year, organizers canceled Beirut's LGBT pride march amid reported threats from religious groups.

 Then there's the derogatory anti-gay term loute, as the Arabic word is pronounced in Lebanese dialect.
 Other protesters have chanted against politicians, calling them "Louti," meaning "sodomite."
-It references the Quranic and Biblical character Lot from sinful Sodom.
+It references the Quranic and biblical character Lot from sinful Sodom.

 Embracing U.S. pop culture

-We'd like to end on one of our favorite signs from the protests.
-It's a play on "Baby Got Back," the 1992 rap song by Sir Mix-a-Lot that was an ode to the large derriere.
+One of our favorite signs from the protests is a play on "Baby Got Back," the 1992 rap song by Sir Mix-a-Lot that was an ode to the large derriere.

 The sign reads: "You ain't got none unless you got funds hun," replacing the original "buns" with "funds."